The lavender gimlet is a lavender cocktail made from botanical gin, lime juice, and lavender simple syrup. Perfect for a summer cocktail.

-This lavender gimlet is a variation on a classic cocktail.
-When it was created, the gimlet was a sweet drink made with equal amounts of gin and lime cordial.
+This lavender gimlet is a variation on a classic.
+Back when it was created, the gimlet was a sweet drink made with equal amounts of gin and lime cordial.

 Over the years, cocktails have become less sweet as tastes have changed.
 And the gimlet is no exception.